SeeuSim/accessibiliTOE/README.md

     Join games, or create them.
 As of now, the message subscribing is a little buggy, hence a little more waiting is needed for the logic to flow.
     Nevertheless, upon `creation` of a room, it should set the creator as Player 1 "X" and the one who joins as Player 2 "O".

     Users can create rooms, and join rooms with the ID.
-For now, the QR Code feature is still buggy as the absolute link has not been added.
+For now, the QR Code feature is still buggy as the message passing between sessions has not been fixed properly.

   - `/joinSession/$id` -> `/game/$id?player=$player_num`